Table of Contents

 Introduction

-Privacy and security are two critical concerns for consumers when it comes to banking products and services.
-With the increasing digitization of financial transactions, the need for robust privacy measures has become more important than ever.
-Privacy by Design is a concept that aims to infuse security into the DNA of banking products and services from the very beginning, ensuring that privacy is prioritized throughout the entire development process.
+Privacy and security are critical concerns for consumers when it comes to banking products and services.
+As financial transactions increasingly move online, the establishment of robust privacy measures is more essential than ever.
+The concept of Privacy by Design aims to incorporate security into the very essence of banking products and services from the outset, ensuring that privacy is a priority throughout the entire development process.

 The Importance of Privacy by Design in Banking